Fifty-nine. Zero. Italics.

 Although voter registration lists, which often contain outdated information, show 12 Republicans live in the ward’s third division, The Inquirer was unable to find any of them by calling or visiting their homes.

 Four of the registered Republicans no longer lived there; four others didn’t answer their doors.
 City Board of Elections registration data say a registered Republican used to live at 25th and York Streets, but none of the neighbors across the street Friday knew him.
-Cathy Santos, 56, founder of the National Alliance of Women Veterans, had one theory: “We ran him out of town!” she said and laughed.Dr.
-Gundry reveals the top 3 common foods that you would have never guessed were the cause of your fatigue.
+Cathy Santos, 56, founder of the National Alliance of Women Veterans, had one theory: “We ran him out of town!” she said and laughed.Beverly Hills surgeon explains at home fix for crepey skin around the arms, legs, and stomach.

 Eighteen Republicans reportedly live in the nearby 15th Division, according to city registration records.
 The 15th has the distinction of pitching two straight Republican shutouts – zero votes for McCain in 2008, zero for Romney on Tuesday.
 Oh, and 13 other city divisions did the same thing in 2008 and 2012.